libretro/libretro-uae/README.md

 WinUAE), and many more.

-This RETRO port was  based at start on PS3 version E-UAE 0.8.29-WIP4 release 8 (so aslo credits to Ole.)
+This RETRO port was  based at start on PS3 version E-UAE 0.8.29-WIP4 release 8 (so also credits to Ole.)

-For now we use the UAE core provided by P-UAE 2.6.1 :
+For now we use the UAE core provided by P-UAE 2.6.1:
 Git Commit: 0186c1b16f7181ffa02d73e6920d3180ce457c46
 https://github.com/GnoStiC/PUAE